htefera/Functional-Programming/README.md

 ### Program Execution
 1. Import as sbt project into IntelliJ
+2. Run the project Into ways
+  *  Run as a main program
+  *  Run with sbt
-2. Run the project either as main program or using sbt Running the program using SBR
+ Running the program using SBR
  1. First start sbt in the project root directory
  2. Inside the sbt console